diam0ndkiller/degoogle/degoogle-scripts.md

 This is a python script to manage the other two scripts and show general information.
 ## `install_fdroid_apps.py`
 This script is responsible of installing open-source apps from F-Droid (and also installing F-Droid itself).
 It can't break stuff that easily because it is only adding apps.

+To run this part of the script, you will need to install [`fdroidcl`](https://github.com/mvdan/fdroidcl) on your system, available on Windows and Linux.
+Requires Go 1.19 or later.
 ## `uninstall_google_apps.py`
 This is the critical script.
 It UNINSTALLS most of Google's non-essential software from your phone.
 You can choose, what apps you want to uninstall.
 DO READ the descriptions of the apps you want to uninstall in this script.